karenanndonnachie/MAKETHINGSINTERACTIVE_2024/ARDUINO_BASICS/readme.md

 ## This is a snapshot of the most common Arduino compatible components.
 They can do all sorts of things from 'sensing' to making light & noise, they can make things move 'see' hear and 'sing', measure our surroundings and communicate it back to us.
 ![Arduino compatible components many of these are in your starter kit:](81SYbC8dJ7L._AC_SL1500_.jpg)

-### to keep track of what our components can do, we are building a knowledge repository in the "ARDUINO_COMPONENTS" directory.
+### to keep track of what our components can do, we are building a knowledge repository in this directory.
+See each folder for sample code, wiring image and build notes.